2BTech/DDX/DDX-daemon/RemoteManagementProtocol.md

 Result bool will be true on success.

 ### Global request: `listSettings`
 List all of the program's settings.
 Takes no parameters.

 Result is an object with every setting listed inside.
 If the setting's type cannot be serialized into a string despite the use of base64-encoding and JSON, `CannotConvert` will be true and the `Value` and `Default` parameters are undefined.
+If both `IsJson` and `IsBase64` are true, values must be JSON-encoded prior to being base64-encoded.
 Each entry is an object with this format:

 Name|Info|Type
 ---|---|---
-[key]|Either just the name or `[group]/[name]` if it is in a group|string `Value`|The current value, encoded as a string.|string `Default`|The default value, encoded as a string.|string `Type`|The type name returned by [`QMetaType::typeName`](http://doc.qt.io/qt-5/qmetatype.html#Type-enum)|string `CannotConvert`|True if the type could not be serialized in any way. `Value` and `Default` should be ignored if true.|bool `IsBase64`|Whether `Value` and `Default` are base-64 encodedq defaults to "false" if omitted|bool `IsJson`|Whether `Value` and `Default` are encoded in JSON; defaults to "false" if omitted|bool
+[key]|Either just the name or `[group]/[name]` if it is in a group|string `Description`|A brief description of the setting's purpose|string `Value`|The current value, encoded as a string|string `Default`|The default value, encoded as a string|string `Type`|The type name returned by [`QMetaType::typeName`](http://doc.qt.io/qt-5/qmetatype.html#Type-enum)|string `CannotConvert`|True if the type could not be serialized in any way. `Value` and `Default` should be ignored if true.|bool `IsBase64`|Whether `Value` and `Default` are base-64 encoded; defaults to "false" if omitted|bool `IsJson`|Whether `Value` and `Default` are encoded in JSON; defaults to "false" if omitted|bool

 ### Global request: `editSetting`